llnl/benchpark/docs/add-an-experiment.rst

 your benchmark defines problem size (either per-process or a global/total problem size that is divided among the processes in the application).
 For an example of a "per-process problem size" benchmark see the ``amg2023/experiment.py``, and for "total problem size" see the ``kripke/experiment.py``.
-For our use-case, HPL requires a total problem size.
+For our use case, HPL requires a total problem size.

 Notice that we define separate sets of experiment variables for the ``exec_mode=test``